yairm210/Unciv/README.md

 # What is this?

-An open-source Android/Desktop port of Civ V,
+An open-source, mod-friendly Android+Desktop remake of Civ V, made with LibGDX
-Made with LibGDX on Android Studio

 ## Is this any good?